mbeddr/mps-platform-docs/src/doc/docs/home/overcoming_obstacles/overcoming_obstacles.md

 - external conditions such as race conditions, non-deterministic code, different development environments
 - not fully and cleanly build projects: a common issue when regenerating MPS modules/models is to just make the module instead of rebuilding them which is necessary for certain aspects such as the generator aspect.

-## Implementing a non-perfect solution
+## Implementing a Non-Perfect Solution

 You are now at the stage where the problem can be solved but a perfect or even just a standard solution cannot be achieved.
 As a developer, you might always strive for perfection but one of the following factors might prevent you from achieving your goal: